 At GateHouse Media, our mission is to deliver high quality and trusted journalism, products and services that enrich the communities we serve — our readers, commercial partners, employees and investors.

-Our Center for News & Design, based in Austin, Texas, employs more than 230 individuals and now serves several newspaper partners, in addition to GateHouse papers.
-In early 2017, we brought the editing and design work of the Dallas Morning News is moving its design to the center.
+Our Center for News & Design, based in Austin, Texas, employs more than 240 individuals and now serves 71 daily and 181 weekly GateHouse newspapers, and 11 newspaper partners.
+In early 2017, we brought the editing and design work of the Dallas Morning News to the Center.